Did you know? More than 20 percent of all new students are transfers.

 - Successful completion of college algebra (or higher) with a minimum grade of C, or placement into MATH 102: Intermediate Algebra with Trigonometry (or higher).
 A math placement exam is required for all students who have not completed college level algebra (or higher) coursework.

-- A minimum score of 62 on the TEAS exam.
+- A minimum score of 62 on the TEAS exam (This will increase to a minimum of 68 for Fall of 2022).
 Students are allowed a maximum of two attempts at the TEAS.
 It is recommended that students wait a minimum of 6 weeks before repeating the exam if the desired score is not achieved after the first attempt.
 Exam scores are valid for 2 years from the date of the exam.
 Please note that an admissions decision will not be made until official TEAS exam scores have been submitted.

 Priority Application Dates: